A-Archives-and-Forks/go-spoof/README.md

       Tunnels an intruders attacks back at them.
 This is a stand alone flag NO OTHER flags should be used with Rubber glue.
 Saves the hash and plain text in a captures directory.
   -e
       Excludes ports that are specified
+  --boot
+      Saves flags used and starts go-spoof as configured with said flags, on boot.
+If using -s you need an absolute path
 ```

 <div align="center">